osequi/react-best-practices/functional-and-reactive-programming.md

 ## Summary

-React's props, hooks and JSX implement functional reactive programming principles.
+React's props, hooks and JSX are implementing functional reactive programming principles.

 Props are immutable; hooks manage the side-effects; JSX is an observable.

-*React as a functional reactive architeture*
+*Fig.1 React as a functional reactive architeture*
 ![functional-reactive-react.png](functional-reactive-react.png)